-I recently received a kind note from a F1Y who got a job offer from one of the top firms.
-She was excited and thanked me for helping her to achieve "perfection" in her case preparation.
+I recently received a kind note from an F1Y who got a job offer from one of the top firms.
+She was excited and thanked me for helping her to achieve “perfection” in her case preparation.

 I was thrilled for her and appreciate the gratitude in the spirit it was given.

 In thinking about the conversation, I realized that her use of the word “perfection” didn’t sit well with me for some reason.
 After thinking about it for a few days, I realized why.